 |The lanai off the master bedroom.|

-Putting away at least 30 bags of groceries into the two house was challenging.
-I insisted on organizing and putting everything away while Tom, TJ and Sarah carried all the bags inside and also hauled all the items I’d sorted for the second house.
+Putting away at least 30 bags of groceries into the two houses was challenging.
+I insisted on organizing and putting everything away while Tom, TJ, and Sarah carried all the bags inside and also hauled all the items I’d sorted for the second house.
 That was quite the task.